-Sarmoli is a small village situated just a kilometre away from Munsiyari, Uttarakhand and is nestled in the backdrop of the Panchachuli Range and located above the wild Gori Ganga River, Sarmoli offers captivating views all around.
+Sarmoli is a small village situated just a kilometre away from Munsiyari, Uttarakhand.
+Nestled in the backdrop of the Panchachuli Range and located above the wild Gori Ganga River, Sarmoli offers captivating views all around.

-The village has gained popularity for rural tourism in the past couple of years, thanks to the loving efforts of Malika Virdi and her husband Theo, who left the enchanting city life to settle at Sarmoli, with an aim to develop this village and empower the village folks to be ecologically and financially sustainable.
+The village has gained popularity for rural tourism in the past couple of years, thanks to the loving efforts of Malika Virdi and her husband Theo, who left their city life to settle at Sarmoli, with an aim to develop this village and empower the village folks to be ecologically and financially sustainable.
 Today the village of Sarmoli has evolved as an ideal rural tourism hotspot offering 14 homestays, each distinct yet part of the natural surroundings.

-Visit Sarmoli to experience life in its natural pace, stunning mountain views and soak up what the local communities have to offer.
+Visit Sarmoli to experience its natural pace, stunning mountain views and soak up what the local communities have to offer.

 Munsiyari offers numerous trek options along with some really nice & easy short treks.

-Visit Munsiyari for details on treks & other adventure activities during your stay at Sarmoli.
+Visit my travel blog on Munsiyari for details on treks & other adventure activities during your stay at Sarmoli.

-Staying at Sarmoli lets you explore the local culture by being part of the community, savoring the delicious kumaoni cuisine (brown manduva chapatti, gahat daal, lingoda saag and jhingora kheer to name a few) and live the village life for a while.
+Staying at Sarmoli lets you explore the local culture by being part of the community, savouring the delicious Kumaoni cuisine (brown Manduva Chapatti, Gahat daal, Lingoda Saag and Jhingora Kheer to name a few) and live the village life for a while.
 You stay would include homemade meals, loving care of the villagers and of-course some precious personal stories shared.

 For Other Hotels at Munsiyari CLICK HERE